 The population of Navajo Nation PUMA, NM is 70.5% American Indian & Alaska Native Alone, 16.5% Hispanic or Latino, and 10.1% White Alone.
 54.7% of the people in Navajo Nation PUMA, NM speak a non-English language, and 98.3% are U.S. citizens.

 The largest universities in Navajo Nation PUMA, NM are University of New Mexico-Gallup Campus (244 degrees awarded in 2016), Navajo Technical University (236 degrees), and New Mexico State University-Grants (95 degrees).

 The median property value in Navajo Nation PUMA, NM is $71,200, and the homeownership rate is 72.3%.
-Most people in Navajo Nation PUMA, NM commute by Drove Alone, and the average commute time is 23.1 minutes.
-The average car ownership in Navajo Nation PUMA, NM is 2 cars per household.
+Most people in Navajo Nation PUMA, NM commute by N/A, and the average commute time is 23.1 minutes.
+The average car ownership in Navajo Nation PUMA, NM is N/A per household.

 Navajo Nation PUMA, NM borders Navajo & Apache Counties PUMA, AZ, Southeast Utah & Uintah Basin Region PUMA, UT, Sandoval County PUMA, NM, Albuquerque City (Northwest Mesa), Paradise Hills & Navajo Nation-Tohajiilee Chapter PUMA, NM, North Central New Mexico PUMA, NM, La Plata, Montezuma, Gunnison, Archuleta, Dolores, Hinsdale & San Juan Counties PUMA, CO, Southwest New Mexico PUMA, NM, Valencia, Bernalillo (East Mountains) Counties & Isleta Pueblo PUMA, NM, and Farmington, Bloomfield & Aztec Cities PUMA, NM.